abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  ## Copy Jar & Input data files to sandbox

- 1- Open Ambari and select File View which will take you to the main HDFS directory.
+ 1- Login to Ambari (uisng raj_ops as user name and password) and then the small icon with squares to the right near the login name.
+When the drop down menu opens select Files View which will take you to the root HDFS directory.

- 2- Create two directories "jars" and "input" in the main directory.
+ 2- Create the two directories "jars" and "input" in the root hdfs directory.

  3- Upload the page-rank.jar file and the data file urldata.txt into hdfs via Ambari.